FACTS AND FIGURES

 The most frequently asked questions for long-term travelers are about money.
 How much does traveling actually cost and how to earn money when on the road?
 How to save money before you go?
 How much savings you need to travel for a year?
 Do you need to be insanely rich to leave your day job to move abroad and try to earn money while traveling?

-In this page we open up the cost side of traveling by revealing our own expenses with monthly sum up posts.
+In this page we open up the cost side of traveling by revealing our own expenses in sum up posts from different countries.
+The first posts from 2017 are monthly based.
 Blog posts about budget planning, investing and making money location independently are also coming later.

 There is no precise answer to the common question about how much traveling costs, since it highly depends on your travel style and of course on where you decide to travel.
 The cost of living is totally different in Northern Europe and in South-East Asia for example.
 For realistic daily budget planning you need to understand the overall price level in your destinations.
 But even in low-cost countries there are expensive hotels and luxury options, and camping and cooking your own food is relatively cheap also in wealthy countries.
 So you need to consider how high standards you have for accommodation and how often and in how fancy restaurants you want eat.
 For the bigger picture, you need to also calculate purchases like flight tickets, possible organized tour packages, insurances and so on.